luckymarmot/API-Flow/README.md

     // do some cool stuff with the data
 })
 ```

 ### Using as a CLI

 ```sh
 node ./lib/api-flow.js some_swagger.json -f swagger -t raml > converted.yml
 ```

+### User Interface

+API-Flow is the main component of [Console.REST](https://github.com/luckymarmot/console-rest).
+If you're an API user, you can easily use [https://console.rest/](https://console.rest/) to convert API description files.
+If you're an API provider, you can add a button to your API docs to let your users open and play with your API in client apps including Paw or Postman.

 ## Contributing

 PRs are welcomed!
 We require that organizations that want to extend API-Flow to support their format write both a parser and a serializer, and not simply a serializer.